 The #1 Way to Cook a Hot Dog, According to a Chef

-The humble hot dog actually has a storied past.
-They were first sold in the U.S. by German immigrants in New York back in the 1860s.
+The humble hot dog has a storied past.
+Hot dogs were first sold in the U.S. by German immigrants in New York back in the 1860s.
 The man to popularize the hot dog that we know and love today, however, was Nathan Handwerker from Poland, who, in 1915, worked at a hot dog stand in Coney Island, slicing buns for $11 a week.
 He ditched that gig, and one year later, he founded Nathan's Famous hot dogs.
 Needless to say, the hot dog is a cherished American food.
 But do you know the best way to cook hot dogs at home?

-What would you say is the best way to cook hot dogs?
+What's the best way to cook hot dogs?

 "The best way to cook a hot dog is hands-down using the grill," says Sidoti.
-"The grill will give you the best flavor and make them smoky on the outside, but hot and juicy on the inside."
+"The grill will give you the best flavor and make them smoky on the outside but hot and juicy on the inside."

 RELATED: The easy way to make healthier comfort foods.